 Through this portal, those with a service plan can also take elearning courses by accessing the Imagine Academy site.
 Microsoft Virtual Academy also offers Microsoft Dynamics training courses.

-Microsoft Dynamics CRM Pricing
+Microsoft Dynamics 365 Marketing Pricing

 Microsoft Dynamics: The Verdict